skinny-framework/skinny-framework.github.io/source/documentation/getting-started.html.md

 skinny run
 ```

-If you sufferred the following error, try `brew uninstall node && brew install node --with-npm` (in some cases, also need to `rm -rf /usr/local/lib/node_modules`).
+If you suffered the following error, try `brew uninstall node && brew install node --with-npm` (in some cases, also need to `rm -rf /usr/local/lib/node_modules`).

 <pre>npm is required.
 If you have installed node with `--without-npm` option, reinstall with `--with-npm`.</pre>